sermant-io/Sermant/README.md

 ![pic](docs/binary-docs/sermant-rt-arch.png)

 - Sermant Javaagent: dynamically instrument the application for the service governance capability.
-- Sermant Backend：provide the connection and the pre-processing service for the Javaagents' all uploaded-data.
+- Sermant Backend: provide the connection and the pre-processing service for the Javaagents' all uploaded-data.
-- Dynamic configuration center：Providing the instructions by dynamically update the config to the listening Javaagent.
+- Dynamic configuration center: Providing the instructions by dynamically update the config to the listening Javaagent.
 Dynamic configuration center is not directly provided by Sermant project.
 The projects currently support servicecomb-kie, etc.

 ## Quick start